 In plain text: for pad sounds of all kinds, OB-8 offers the most warmth of sound of most vintage polyphonic synthesizer (next to its brothers OB-X / OB-Xa, and possibly next to the Rhodes Chroma), even topping the new Oberheim (DSI) OB-6.

-On the other hand, OB-8 does have a problem with its envelopes, which tend to be a little bit sluggish.
+On the other hand, the original OB-8 does have a problem with its envelopes, which tend to be a little bit sluggish.
 Short, percussive sounds are not one of the instrument’s strengths.
 In this one case, Prophet-5, Memorymoog and Jupiter-8 are a lot snappier.
+Problem is the mediocre factory calibration.
+But this can be easily fixed!
+Adjust your OB-8 envelopes below those sluggish factory settings and you get an instrument that is in line again with Prophet-5, Memorymoog and Jupiter-8.

-Back to the positive: some aspects of sound design are unique in the OB-8.
+Some aspects of sound design are unique in the OB-8 … key word ‘tricky software’.
 Phase distorted LFO modulations for further amplification of audio pan?
 No problem.
 A quarter turn (90°), a half turn (180°)?
 You have the choice.
 Unison detuning adjustment, from already massive to outrageously massive sounds?
 One turn – done!
 Increasing LFO speed according to the keyboard?
 Just activate LFO TRACK – and you’re done.
 All this is fishing in that ominous PAGE 2 pond.
 It’s the software that makes the difference!

 Granted, the OB-8 is not the best synth for effect sounds.
 Its modulation routings are “ok”, but not at all special.
 Once more, Memorymoog, Prophet-5 and Rhodes Chroma get more points here.
-To say nothing of Oberheim Xpander and Matrix-12, with their powerful software.
+To say nothing of Oberheim Xpander and Matrix-12, with their powerful software / modulation matrix.

 BUT … it’s the OB-8 that produces the “classic” warm, lush L.A. sound.
 Its liveliness and sonority can hardly be achieved with any other poly-synth.
 What are tons of modulation routings good for if the basic sound is sterile and (a littlebit) ordinary?
 I had the Xpander for many years, then sold it, and don’t miss it at all.
 It’s a great piece of equipment for multi-timbral purposes, for exciting sequencing … but, somehow, its basic sound character is a little boring.
 Tight and precise.
 At least, that’s what my ears tell me.
 No comparison to those great early Oberheim sounds …